 What is a Power of Attorney?

-An attorney is someone who has power to make decisions on your behalf.
-They are an agent for your financial affairs.
-A Power of Attorney is the legal document outlining their responsibilities.
+An attorney is someone who has the legal power to make decisions on your behalf.
+A Power of Attorney is a legal document that appoints someone to act on your behalf in particular financial or health related matters.
 This document can be prepared by a wills and estates solicitor, who can also provide advice on choosing a Power of Attorney.

 What You Need to Consider when Choosing a Power of Attorney

 Having a Power of Attorney means someone else can make several types of life-changing decisions on your behalf.
-Therefore make sure you consider the following items.
+Therefore you should make sure you consider the following things.

 1. Choosing the Right Person